UCSF-DataSci/ds217-11-final-dr-justinetang/report.md

 ## 1. Executive summary

 I analyzed the **Chicago Beach Weather Sensors** dataset to explore temporal weather patterns at Chicago lakefront stations and to build predictive models for **Air Temperature**.
-The main goal was to clean and wrangle the continuous sensor time series, create meaningful temporal/ rolling features, and evaluate predictive models (Linear Regression, Random Forest, XGBoost).
-Key finding (one sentence): **A tree-based model (XGBoost / Random Forest) outperformed linear regression in capturing seasonal and diurnal variability, with temporal features and wind/pressure-related predictors among the most important.**
+The main goal was to clean and wrangle the continuous sensor time series, create meaningful temporal/ rolling features, and evaluate predictive models (Linear Regression, XGBoost).
+Key finding (one sentence): **A tree-based model (XGBoost) outperformed linear regression in capturing seasonal and diurnal variability, with temporal features and wind/pressure-related predictors among the most important.**

 ---